justinmclean/ApacheLogos/README.md

 ### Guess the Apache® Logo
-A simple function poof of concept application to guess which Apache logo belongs to what Apache project.
+A simple function Proof of Concept application to guess the Apache project that goes with the logo presented.

 You can find out more about the [Apache Software Foundation][5] and [Apache projects][6].